 No more fingerprints, PINs, security systems: soon you will be able to pay for something purchased on Amazon simply with a selfie.
 As reported by the specialized press, in fact, Amazon applied for the patent for payment via Selfie.

-The company of Jeff Bezos has filed the documentation for a process that will allow shoppers to pay with a photo or video of them instead of typing in a password, which we often forget.
+The company of Jeff Bezos has filed documentation for a process that will allow shoppers to pay with a photo or video of themselves instead of typing in a password, which we often forget.
 According to experts, paying with a selfie would increase the security of the transaction, because it is more difficult to steal than a password.
-But, some say, an attacker could still be able to force us to take a picture ...
+But, someone says, an attacker could still be able to force us to take a photo...

-Technical doubts aside, the patent is based on Amazon's previous technology that allows a device to authenticate someone by recognition in a photo or video.
+Technical doubts aside, the patent builds on Amazon's previous technology that allows a device to authenticate someone through recognition in a photo or video.
 Now, with this patent, the possibility of authenticating the user to complete a purchase would be extended.
-Already a year ago, Amazon's Chinese competitor, Alibaba, had presented its facial recognition technology useful for authenticating a user's identity.
-The technology, called "Smile to Pay" and also "Pay with a selfie" (pay with a selfie) was developed by Alibaba's finance division, Ant Financial and is still being tested.
+Already a year ago Amazon's Chinese competitor, Alibaba, had presented its facial recognition technology useful for authenticating a user's identity.
+The technology, called “Smile to Pay” (smile to pay) and also “Pay with a selfie” (pay with a selfie) was developed by Alibaba's financial division, Ant Financial and is still in the testing phase.